zaucy/js-scripts/generic/clean-scope/README.md

 ```

 ## Caveat
-You may use a native function with cleanScope.
+You may *not* use a native function with cleanScope.
 This includes functions created with `.bind`!
 To bypass this caveat you can create another function that calls that one.

 ```JavaScript
 var bindObject = /* ... */;